Last Updated on

 Does an Unequal Production of Milk Affect Your Baby?

 As long as you nurse on demand, your baby will get enough breast milk to fulfil his nutritional needs.
 Even if one breast produces less milk, the other breast will produce more milk to compensate.
+You need not worry if you are feeding only from one breast as there are mothers who just feed from one side.
+The size of the breasts may differ, but you can feed from both sides equally to compensate for it.

 All mothers have a different experience of breastfeeding their babies.
-You may panic if one of your breasts produces less milk but there’s no need to worry as long as your feeding with the other breast.
+You may panic if one of your breasts produces less milk but there’s no need to worry as long as you are feeding with the other breast.
 Your health also plays an important role in the production of breast milk, so take ample rest, eat nutritious foods and stay hydrated.